Light the Beam: Background

 Noted to blast into space, Ranadivé commented that the beam is lit "further up than the human eye can see."
 The Kings organization submitted an application in the summer of 2022 to the Federal Aviation Administration (FAA), seeking permission to light the beam.
-The agency approved the application, determining that planes do not fly over the Golden 1 Center and would not be affected by the laser.
+The agency approved the application, determining that planes do not fly over Golden 1 Center and would not be affected by the laser.
 Though police and sheriff's office helicopters do fly over the arena, they are notified by the FAA when the beam is lit.

 In February 2022, the Kings traded Tyrese Haliburton for center Domantas Sabonis, a widely panned move at the time.
 In May, the team hired Mike Brown as their head coach after finishing the 2021–22 season with a 30–52 record.
 Now with Brown at the helm, the Kings entered the 2022–23 NBA season having not made the playoffs since 2006, with the 16-year long absence being the longest post-season drought in NBA history.
 As the Seattle Mariners clinched a wild card spot in the 2022 MLB playoffs, the Kings' post-season drought also became the longest active among all teams in the four major North American sports leagues.
-The Kings began the 2022–23 season losing their first four games.

-"Light the Beam!"
+"Light the Beam!" and 2022–23 season

-In 2022, the Kings introduced their purple beam on September 16.
-The date is celebrated as "916 Day" in Sacramento.
+In 2022, the Kings introduced their purple beam on September 16, a date celebrated as "916 Day" in Sacramento, established in 2018, 916 being the original area code for the city.
 However, the team first lit the beam following a win after they defeated the Miami Heat on October 29.
-The beam is often lit by a player or a personality in front of the Sacramento crowd at the Golden 1 Center; rapper 50 Cent, for example, lit the beam after a Kings win over the Indiana Pacers.
+After home wins, the beam is often lit by a player or a personality in front of the Sacramento crowd at Golden 1 Center; rapper 50 Cent, for example, lit the beam after a Kings win over the Indiana Pacers.
+Slamson, the Kings' mascot, has also been noted to light the beam.

-The Kings began racking up wins in November, at one point seven in a row, their longest win streak since 2004.
+The Kings began the 2022–23 season losing their first four games, but began to show improvement throughout the season.
+They racked up wins in November, at one point seven in a row, their longest win streak since 2004.
+The team's social media staff first tweeted about the beam on November 2, with their first video of its lighting coming shortly thereafter on November 13.
 Kings player Kevin Huerter further propelled the beam's popularity on social media with the hashtag "#BeamTeam".
 Sabonis stated that prior to Huerter's nicknaming of the Kings as the Beam Team, the team had not really paid much attention to the beam.
 The players on the team later named Huerter as the biggest proponent of the beam among those on the roster.